 Local and national action

 Addressing health inequalities in Wales needs a combination of evidence-based politics and a spirit of social justice, invoking the legacy of Aneurin Bevan.
-The Marmot review undertaken at the Institute of Health Equity (IHE) .
+The Marmot review undertaken at the Institute of Health Equity (IHE) identified six policy objectives.

-Public Health Wales has set out .
+Public Health Wales has set out a related array of mechanisms to reduce ill health and inequalities.
 While there is more of a focus on behaviour here there is the clear recognition of the need to reduce poverty.

 The policy objectives are clearly not all within the traditional remit of government health ministeries.
 To achieve success and move forward, combined action with buy in across government departments, is required.
 It is therefore extremely encouraging to note that the Welsh Government is at the forefront of thinking regarding this.
 Two landmark Welsh laws have recently been passed.
 The Social Services and Well-being (Wales) Act 2014 and the Wellbeing of Future Generations (Wales) Act 2015 require public bodies to work together for the long-term sustainability of Wales and its people.